ShuangWangCN/MCN_model/README.md

 ## train (cross validation)

-The model is trained on The training dataset.<br>
+The model is trained on the training dataset.<br>
 **python train_MCN_target.py** <br>
 ## test
 This is to do the prediction with the models we trained.
 And this step is to reproduce the experiments. <br>